High-Resolution Image Synthesis via Next-Token Prediction: Experiments

 \subsection{Qualitative Results}

-Fig.~\ref{fig: teaser} illustrates the versatile capabilities of images generated by D-JEPA$\cdot$T2I.
-The model supports flexible resolutions and aspect ratios and can adeptly handle various styles.
-Supplementary qualitative results are available, demonstrating that D-JEPA$\cdot$T2I-generated images align more closely with human preferences in both texture quality and semantic adherence.
+Fig.~\ref{fig: new teaser} illustrates the versatile capabilities of images generated by D-JEPA$\cdot$T2I, which supports flexible resolutions and aspect ratios and can adeptly handle various styles. \footnote{Refer to the supplementary material for more qualitative results.}